 Also join Ian Thomson (Head of Animal Logic Academy), Alex Weight (Creative Lead) and Karen Bennett (Global Head of HR, Animal Logic), as they discuss the background behind why Animal Logic is offering the scholarship, eligibility criteria and how apply:

-Second round applications for the 2022 intake of the Master of Animation and Visualisation for domestic students close on 30 November 2021.
+Final round applications for the 2022 intake of the Master of Animation and Visualisation for domestic students close on mid-January 2022.